MERTON PARK STUDIOS

 This could hardly fail since the cast includes Peter Sellers, Spike Milligan and Dick Emery.

-It's an affectionate parody of Merton Park's own 'Scotland Yard' series.
-The plot is unimportant but it seems to revolve round a rare Mukkinese battlehorn that is stolen from a museum.
+The plot is unimportant but it seems to revolve round a rare Mukkinese battlehorn that is stolen from a museum, the noisiest robbery in all history.
 Sellers and Milligan are our boys in blue, investigating the theft with an amazing incompetence.
+Each star has several roles, eg Milligan as a witness, a silent film star, cue card with his question where is the unemployment exchange?
+Maurice Ponk (Emery) provides an interlude unconnected with anything.

 This is an affectionate Goons tribute to the detective film genre, narration and atmosphere are, at times, authentic Scotland Yard, but the clowning around definitely wouldn't receive Edgar Lustgarten's commendation!